Partridge Berry

 A plant that I found growing on my Grandmother Clements grave.
 That makes it particularly special.

-2 responses to “Partridge Berry”
+2 thoughts on “Partridge Berry”